zehra-jm/Battleships-game-using-AI/README.md

 A sophisticated web-based Battleship game with advanced AI opponents, multiple difficulty levels, and special attack features.

+You can view the project demo here : https://youtu.be/jS-UW2KXl5w
 ## Overview

 This Battleship game pits the player (Navy) against an AI opponent (Pirates) in a classic naval warfare game.
 The project features an advanced AI with four difficulty levels, including an extremely challenging mode that uses sophisticated targeting algorithms.